ADHD and Refined Sugar

 A few facts: As I discuss in ADHD: The High Price Of A Quick, Quick Fix, stimulant medication (the primary treatment for ADHD) sales are now five times what they were in 2002—with revenues exceeding $8 billion per year.
 3.5 million children are presently on ADHD medication, compared to 600,000 in 1990.

 Numerous studies have looked at the relationship between refined sugar and ADHD.
-Most indicate sugar does not play a role, while mothers in the trenches with children bouncing off the walls often disagree.
+Most indicate sugar does not play a role, while parents in the trenches with children bouncing off the walls often disagree.

 Arguably, one of the most influential studies indicating that sugar plays no role in ADHD was published in 1985 by Dr. Mark Wolraich, which looked at 16 hyperactive boys over three days.
 On day one, learning was monitored in order to achieve a baseline.
 The boys were then either given a sucrose 1.75 mg/kg or a placebo drink at different times during the following two days.
 The test revealed no difference between the boys' behavioral or cognitive actions, whether they drank sucrose or placebo.
 Critics emphasized the study was in an artificial setting, thus not representative of the real world.